 q object of class qPCRset. cards integers, the number of the cards (samples) to plot. by.feature logical, should the categories be summarised for features rather than samples.
 See details. stratify character string, either "type" or "class" indicating if the categories should be stratified by featureType or featureClass of q.
-Ignored if by.features is TRUE.

-col vector with the colours to use for the categories.
+Ignored if by features is $TRUE$. col vector with the colours to use for the categories.
 Default is green for "OK", yellow for "Unreliable" and red for "Undetermined".
 See details. xlim vector, the limits of the x-axis.
-If by feature is FALSE, this can be used to adjust the size of the barplot to fit in the colour legend. main character string, the title of the plot. further arguments passed to barplot or heatmap.
+If by feature is FALSE, this can be used to adjust the size of the barplot to fit in the colour legend. main character string, the title of the plot.

 This function is for generating two different types of plot.
-If by.feature=FALSE the number of each featureCategory will be counted for each card, and a barplot is made.
-If however by.feature=TRUE, then the categories for each feature across the selected cards will be clustered in a heatmap.
+If by feature=FALSE the number of each featureCategory will be counted for each card, and a barplot is made.
+If however by feature=TRUE, then the categories for each feature across the selected cards will be clustered in a heatmap.